we are

 I don’t need approval for my dad jokes; the eyerolls are all the validation I need.

-Operations Strategist, Recruiting & Communications Manager
+Operations Strategist, Communications & Recruiting Manager

 Digitizing the Oregon Trail in ArcView 3.x with a rollerball mouse, while Bone Thugs-N-Harmony plays in the background.